Surveying the Landscape of Ethics-Focused Design Methods: Introduction

 In this paper, we identify, analyze, and describe a set of existing ethics-focused methods designed to support design research and practice for a range of audiences.
 Building on a content analysis of 63 collected methods, we describe how these methods operationalize ethics, are framed for particular audience(s), and are built to convey specific types of knowledge and sensitizing concepts.
-Across this collection of methods, we have deconstructed the language and specifications from the method source to identify the intended audience(s), format of guidance, interaction qualities, utilization of existing knowledge or concepts, implementation opportunities within design processes, the ``core'' or ``script'' of the method, and the ways in which the method builds upon or refers to existing ethical frameworks.
+Across this collection of methods, we have deconstructed the language and specifications from the method source to identify the intended audience(s), format of guidance, interaction qualities, utilization of existing knowledge or concepts, implementation opportunities within design processes, the ``core'' or ``script'' of the method.
 These aspects of ethics-focused methods aid us in characterizing a current landscape of ethical support for practitioners, elucidating opportunities for the adaptation of existing methods and the creation of future ethics-focused or value-centered methods for supporting design research and practice.

-The contribution of this paper is three-fold: 1) We identify existing ethics-focused or value-centered methods in order to map the space of current ethical support for designers; 2) We deconstruct the language and specifications of these methods to describe the framing used for the intended audience(s) and describe the means by which ethics is operationalized, facilitating more detailed inquiry into how methods are constructed and how they might further support ethical awareness and action; and 3) We identify opportunities, synergies, and gaps in ethics-focused methods, providing a roadmap for the creation and adaptation of methods that are resonant with the needs of practitioners.
+The contribution of this paper is three-fold: 1) We identify and present a collection of existing ethics-focused or value-centered methods in order to map the space of current ethical support for designers (as in Figure \ref{fig:mastertable1} and \ref{fig:mastertable2}); 2) We deconstruct the language and specifications of these methods to describe the framing used for the intended audience(s) and describe the means by which ethics is operationalized, facilitating more detailed inquiry into how methods are constructed and how they might further support ethical awareness and action (as in Section \ref{findings}); and 3) We identify opportunities, synergies, and gaps in ethics-focused methods, providing a roadmap for the creation and adaptation of methods that are resonant with the needs of practitioners (as in Sections \ref{d1}, \ref{d3},and \ref{definition}).